AVEVA/OMF-Docs/docs/Type_Properties_and_Formats.rst

 ========   =================    ======================  ===========

 Nullable type properties are supported by specifying an array of accepted values including the type and ``null``.
+The order of the type and ``null`` in the array does not matter.
 For example:

 ::